 DoL & IRS Resources: 401k Fiduciary Compliance

 Department Of Labor Guide To Meeting Your Fiduciary Responsibilities (PDF).
-If you are looking for information about an employer’s fiduciary responsibilities, this section of the U.S. Department of Labor (DoL) website does a very good job of providing basic information about fiduciary responsibilities, as well as outlining who the DoL considers to be a fiduciary and methods of maintaining fiduciary compliance.
-You’ll also find a 20 page PDF booklet that provides a more complete outline of an employer’s fiduciary responsibilities.
+If you are looking for information about an employer’s fiduciary responsibilities, this section of the U.S. Department of Labor (DoL) website does a very good job of providing basic information about fiduciary responsibilities, as well as outlining who the DoL considers a fiduciary and methods of maintaining fiduciary compliance.
+You’ll also find a 20 page PDF booklet that provides a complete outline of an employer’s fiduciary responsibilities.
 If you need fiduciary responsibility materials to present to your leadership group, this would be an excellent document to use.

 Internal Revenue Service 401k Plan Checklist (PDF).
 A very nice one-page checklist from the Internal Revenue Service (IRS) for employers to review each year to ensure that they are meeting their plan sponsor responsibilities.

 Department Of Labor Sample Employee Fee Disclosure (PDF).
 This is a sample of the sort of fee disclosure document you (or your recordkeeper) should be distributing to your plan participants.
 At 11 pages in length, this sample contains all of the information that the U.S. Department of Labor considers important to communicate.